mickekring/ragnar/README.md

 * If you're on Windows, I included a 'ragnar.bat' file which starts the application if you place all code in 'C:\ragnar'.
 You can edit this if you place Ragnar in a different folder.

 ## Updates
+* v0.7.0
+  * Partially rewritten.
+Make sure to update your pip packages from requirement.txt if you've already installed Ragnar
+  * Added KB (Kungliga Bibliotekets fine tuned Whisper) Whisper and reverted back to vanilla Whisper from OpenAI.
+Still all local
+  * Removed translation which a language model does a lot better
 * v0.6.2
   * Updated requirements.txt and tested with latest versions of eg Streamlit
   * Tidying up and moving functions to separate folder